 Doesn’t it remind you of a tire swing?
 I filled it with happy blush pink and spring green flowers and think it is the perfect touch of farmhouse style.
 Just look at the thick rope handles and the cool vintage patina on the metal.

 So I bet you want to make one too, right?
 Here’s what you’ll need:

 Antique Metal Tire.
 It was in the seasonal decor section at my Hobby Lobby.
-That's the part of the store they switch out for each new season.
+That’s the part of the store they switch out for each new season.
 So a few months ago it was full of Christmas stuff.
 THAT section.
-Not like you would ever want to get lost in Hobby Lobby. wink wink. ****Update: The tire is sold out online at Hobby Lobby!
-Find some alternative ideas HERE.****
+Not like you would ever want to get lost in Hobby Lobby. wink wink. ****Update 1/12/18: The tire is BACK IN STOCK!!!
+Get yours online HERE. ****

 Flowers.
 Hobby Lobby has an amazing floral section.
 I came up with probably ten different flower combinations that all would have been gorgeous.
 I bought all of the flowers in the photo, but only ended up using the two bigger bouquets.
 The exact flowers I used are also available on Hobby Lobby’s website HERE and HERE if you want to look them up.
 I have found that it saves a ton of money to buy bouquets and tear them apart rather than buying all individual stems.
 So there’s a little tip for you.
 And if you want to save even more, always print out a 40% off coupon before heading to Hobby Lobby.
 This week’s coupon can be found HERE.

 Floral foam.
 I used some scrap pieces that I already had at home, but if you need to buy some, choose the green dry floral foam located in the floral supply aisle.

 Step 1.
 Cut the floral foam to fit inside the tire and hot glue it into place.